(Updated 3/3/21 to give proper attribution to its designer)

 The next version. the SPL 212, appeared in 1960, and was the first to bear the Fairlady moniker, a reference to the popular Broadway show My Fair Lady.
 Stylistically similar to its predecessor, it now had a steel body, but still shared truck underpinnings including its 1189cc four.
 That mill had a decidedly Austin-ish look to it, fruit of Datsun’s license to build several of their models, and engines.
 These cars were built for export only, in two series, the later one now sporting 60 hp.
 These cars are very hot collector items, should you be so lucky as to stumble into one in a barn.
 Not too likely.

 It’s difficult to find confirmation of it, but the Datsun Sports sports the unmistakable hand of Pininfarina.
-It is well know that the firm styled the 410 sedan, which appeared in 1964.
+It is well know that the firm had a major hand in the styling of the 410 sedan, which appeared in 1964.
 And the similarities to the Fiat 1500 Spider/cabriolet (above)are too obvious.

-But details, like on the front end and rear end are not quite obviously Pininfarina, so it leaves a bit of a question as to who is ultimately responsible.
+But details, like on the front end and rear end are not quite obviously Pininfarina.

 But then that applies to the very clean MGB too (picture flipped for comparison), which too shows lots of Pininfarina influence, but is not directly credited to the firm (the MGB-GT’s roof and rear hatch are).